STARIONGROUP/SysML2.NET/README.md

 The reference web-application is available on [docker-hub](https://hub.docker.com/r/rheagroup/sysml2.net.viewer).
 A demo-version is hosted at http://viewer.sysml2.net.

+The generated HTML based meta-model documentation is availabe on [docker-hub](https://hub.docker.com/r/rheagroup/sysml2.net.docs).
+A live version is available at https://modeldocs.sysml2.net.

 ## Build Status

 GitHub actions are used to build and test the library